boyter/boyter.org/content/posts/file-read-challange.md

 ![Profile](/static/file-read-challange/latency-histogram.png#center)

-Seeing that the queue has 256 ns of latency fits in well with the numbers we had when running multiple threads and explains why it was actually slower.
+Seeing that the queue has 256 ns of latency fits in well with the numbers we had when running multiple threads and explains why it was actually slower as we were doing two calls to the queue per line.

-Since we aren't looking to swap out the queue implementation lets make it more efficient.
-To reduce the latency one easy solution is to batch the lines together into lists and then have the worker thread process those.
+Since I wasn't looking to swap out the queue implementation I tried to make it more efficient.
+To reduce the latency in this case one easy solution is to batch the lines together into lists and then have the worker thread process those.
 It means less calls to the queue.
-If there is 256 ns of latency per call, batching them into chunks of 10,000 lines is going to save 2 ms of processing time.
-Given there are approx 2100 chunks in the file that works out to be about 4.2 seconds of saved processing time.
+With 256 ns of latency per call, batching them into chunks of 10,000 lines is going to save 2 ms of processing time.
+Given there are about 2100 chunks in the file at this size that works out to be about 4.2 seconds of saved processing time.
 We can then tweak the size of the batch to see what is optimal for this task.

-So with the above done we end up with something like the below,
+So with the above done we end up with something like the below with the processing removed for brevity,

 {{<highlight java>}}
 import java.io.IOException;